Webfred34/neptune-tv-updates/README.md

-Neptune TV is a native media player for Android TV/Google TV (Does not work with Android Mobile on Phones/Tablets)
+Neptune TV is a native media player for Android TV/Google TV (it also works with Android Mobile on Phones/Tablets)

 Compatible with Xtream, Stalker and M3U/M3U_Plus protocols.
 Connect your server and enjoy an interface designed for users,